Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Conclusion

 \section{Conclusion}

-This work introduces a reciprocal co-training approach that iteratively couples an LLM with a RF classifier through reinforcement learning and a hybrid reward design.
-By reformulating EHR data into a standardized textual representation, contextual transformer embeddings augment RF's feature space, while calibrated RF probabilities provide feedback for LLM updates.
+This work introduces a reciprocal co-training framework that couples a language model encoder with a Random Forest classifier through alternating optimization, reinforcement learning, and a hybrid reward design.
+By reformulating tabular data into standardized textual representations, contextual language model embeddings augment the RF feature space, while calibrated RF probability estimates provide feedback signals that guide language model updates via PPO.

+Experiments across one proprietary clinical dataset and two public benchmarks demonstrate that the RCT framework provides consistent benefits across datasets relative to standalone baselines.
+Evaluation with both a domain-adapted encoder (CBERT) and an instruction-tuned language model (Qwen2) shows that the framework generalizes across fundamentally different encoder types.
+Ablation analyses confirm the importance of iterative refinement, hybrid reward formulation, and dimensionality control.
+SHAP analysis and Frozen LM ablation reveal that LM-derived embeddings contribute to RF performance and account for many of the most influential RF features.